belongtothenight/belongtothenight.github.io/docs/HOW_TO/how_to_PAPER-create_standard_reference_with_bibtex.md

-# Create Standard Reference with BibTex
+# Create Standard Reference with BibTeX

-This guide will show you how to create a standard reference word style with BibTex and showcase with Institute of Electrical and Electronics Engineers (IEEE) format.
+This guide will show you how to create a standard reference word style with BibTeX and showcase with Institute of Electrical and Electronics Engineers (IEEE) format.

 ## Problem